beastaugh/papertrail/README.md

 Dependencies
 ------------

+Paper Trail is compatible with Rails 2.3.
 As well as the usual Rails dependencies, Paper Trail requires the following Gems:

 * [RDiscount](http://github.com/rtomayko/rdiscount/) is a Ruby wrapper around a C implementation of [Markdown](http://daringfireball.net/projects/markdown/) and [SmartyPants](http://daringfireball.net/projects/smartypants/).